How to Throw a Puppy Dog Theme Birthday Party

-My daughter chose a Puppy Dog theme party for her 7th birthday celebration.
+My daughter chose a Puppy Dog theme party for her seventh birthday celebration.
 The party was held at our home and we had 17 guests.
 Yes, 17!
-Like all birthday parties I host, the planning began 2 months before the party date.
+Like all birthday parties I host, the planning began two months before the party date.
 That may be way too early to start planning for most, but I think it really helps the entire process move a lot smoother.
-If you wait too long to begin your party planning, things start getting rushed and that is when the stress buiids.
-And, birthday parties are supposed to be fun, not stressful.
+If you wait too long to begin your party planning, things start getting rushed and that is when the stress builds.
+Birthday parties are supposed to be fun, not stressful.

-This page features all of my daughter's puppy dog party supplies and ideas including personalized invitations, partyware, custom party favors, dog bone birthday cake, dog bone cookies, party favor bags, puppy balloons, decorations, puppy dog party bingo and a fun party pinata.
+This article features all of my daughter's puppy dog party supplies and ideas including personalized invitations, partyware, custom party favors, dog bone birthday cake, dog bone cookies, party favor bags, puppy balloons, decorations, puppy dog party bingo, and a fun party pinata.

 Other puppy dog party activities included a Pin the Paw Print on the Puppy game, a cute Toss the Dog Party Game and a Dog Bone Magnet Craft.

-I hope this page helps you with your child's puppy dog party planning.
+I hope this article helps you with your child's puppy dog party planning.

 The first item you need to decide on when beginning your party planning is the partyware design.

 There are a few different dog theme designs available on the market and my daughter chose the Puppy Party design pictured here.